 This is why we need Scriptures to guide us as no one else can provide us this knowledge.
 Vedic Scriptures like Bhagavad Gita and Srimad Bhagavatham says that we – the spirit soul has been transmigrating from one body to another since time immemorial, from the bodies of various species of life (8.4 million to be precise).
 Now we have got a human body which is the only body capable of doing Spiritual Activities.
 This human body should not be wasted in sophisticating the animalistic acts of eating-sleeping-matting-defending.
 Instead, this human form should be made instrumental in setting and attaining the highest goal - “to attain the abode of Krishna – our Home.”

-2. Live the moment but carefully Plan for the future.
+2. Live the moment but carefully plan your future

 Each one of us gets 24 hours.
 However, we spend our entire 24 hours on something which will be of no use after our certain death.
 Students spend maximum time in studying, youths spend maximum time in activities to earn money and comfort or chit-chatting with friends over drinks, or match or movies, and retired old people spend maximum time in watching TV, gardening or reading mundane newspaper and magazines.
 There is not too much harm in these activities, but the thing is, we need to find some time for our spiritual growth so that we can attain our higher goal.